Continuing Education Activity

 prenatal genetic testing, such as preimplantation genetic diagnosis, chorionic villus sampling, or amniocentesis to identify genetic anomalies in the fetus and decide about further treatment options.
 Although embryos with unbalanced chromosomal arrangements can theoretically be screened out, PGT (preimplantation genetic testing) is not routinely advised since the likelihood of a pregnancy with an unbalanced karyotype surviving into the second trimester is low.

-Uterine Anomalies Congenital and acquired uterine abnormalities causing RPL could be managed surgically.
+Congenital and acquired uterine abnormalities causing RPL could be managed surgically.
 Some of the surgical procedures are hysteroscopic septum resection, lysis of adhesions, myomectomy, and repair of a bicornuate uterus.
 Referral to a reproductive endocrinologist is appropriate for these surgical interventions whenever possible.

 Patients with antiphospholipid antibody syndrome and RPL are generally treated with aspirin and heparin, and it appears to improve pregnancy outcomes.
 However, in women with thrombophilias, this treatment may improve maternal outcomes but does not prevent RPL.
 Treatment strategies like aspirin and low molecular weight heparin (LMWH) are standard medications in RPL, although only a few placebo-controlled trials have proven their benefit with respect to live birth rate.
 There is emerging evidence that new treatment options, including drugs like TNF (tumor necrosis factor-alpha) inhibitors and granulocyte colony-stimulating factor (G-CSF), might be beneficial in some cases of RPL.
 However, more extensive clinical trials must be completed to further prove or disprove the benefits of these drugs in the treatment of patients with RPL.
-Lipid emulsion infusions has been evaluated in only one RCT that tested whether a 250 mL infusion on the day of oocyte retrieval (with further infusions if there was a positive pregnancy test) could increase chemical pregnancy rates in patients with RPL with elevated peripheral blood NK cells (more than 12 percent) undergoing IVF.
+Lipid emulsion infusions have been evaluated in only one RCT that tested whether a 250 mL infusion on the day of oocyte retrieval (with further infusions if there was a positive pregnancy test) could increase chemical pregnancy rates in patients with RPL with elevated peripheral blood NK cells (more than 12 percent) undergoing IVF.
 The study concluded that Intralipid supplementation did not increase the frequency of chemical pregnancy.
 However, findings related to ongoing pregnancy and live birth should be investigated further.

 A recent meta-analysis using strict criteria for defining unexplained RM found no RCTs involving prednisolone.
 Two recent meta-analyses of intravenous immunoglobulin (IVIG) use in patients with RPL found no evidence of improved live birth rates.